Stash Hotel Rewards: Operation

 Stash Hotel Rewards' main product offering is a loyalty reward program for a network of nearly 200 independent hotels in the United States (including Hawaii and Puerto Rico), Canada, Mexico, Panama, and the Caribbean.
 It is free to sign up for the program, and guests who enroll are awarded 5 points for every dollar spent at in-network hotels.
-Members earn 3 points per dollar at highly-rated independent hotels that have been designated “Stash Approved” when booked on the Stash website.
 Those points can then be redeemed for a free stay at any in-network hotel, and there are no blackout or expiration dates.
 Stash differs from most traditional loyalty programs in that it allows individual properties to set the number of points required to redeem a free night.
 For instance, a hotel in-season may increase the number of points required to redeem a free stay while an out-of-season hotel may decrease the number.

 In 2015, Stash launched the Stash Hotel Rewards Visa Card.
 The card was developed in association with Synchrony Financial.
 In May 2018, Stash filed a lawsuit against Synchrony in California for breach of contract and fraudulent misrepresentation.
 The card was discontinued in 2018.